dmcginley/project1_yoga_site/README.md

 - **HTML**
 <https://validator.w3.org/>

-After a few errors I went back to the code and researched the fixes through a web serch or on Stack overflow to find the solution.
+After a few errors I went back to the code and researched the fixes through a web search or on Stack overflow to find the solutions.

-For example I had a problem with the "quote section"  *< picture > < source srcset...* were the error was showing I had to have a "sizes" along with the "source".

-For the iframes it suggested that all styling should go in the CSS file, so I fixed that.

 On final run the "Document checking completed.